lbfm-rwth/gap-lesson/_episodes/04-testing.md

 ~~~
 {: .output}

-We have not used the underlying group sructure in our `AvgOrdOfGroup` function yet.
+We have not used the underlying group structure in our `AvgOrdOfGroup` function yet.
 It works just as fine
 on a set of permutations not forming a group as the following example shows:

 ~~~